security-notes/infobyte-faraday-wiki/Installation-Docker.md

-Docker is great if you want to give Faraday a try without actually installing it.
+Docker is great if you want to give Faraday community edition a try without actually installing it.
 In this guide you will find all you need to run Faraday in a Docker container.

 If you already tried Faraday and you are ready to use it for real we strongly recommend that you install it in your host OS.